ampolic/blockable/README.md

 Blockable is still a work in progress (see goals for more information), however in its current state, Blockable is designed to work like so:

-When creating a website, there should be three primary folders: blocks, layouts, and assets.
-The assets folder should contain a folder for each type of asset you want site wide (css, js, fonts, images, etc.).
+When creating a website, there should be three primary folders: blocks, layouts, assets, and static.
+The assets folder is a folder for organizing content to be imported by blockable.
+The static folder is a folder for assets to be copied to the web root as it during complication.
 The blocks and layouts folder mimic each other in that each folder should contain a folder for each block/layout you want to create.
 These folders should then contain an index.py, a stylesheet.css and javascript.js if necessary, and a fields.json (more on this later).

 index.py should define one main function called main().
 This function should accept one variable (which will contain a dictionary of all the data requested in fields.json), and it should return a string of the html for that template.
 When writing your templates, you should make use of the blockable.blocks